matteomancini/neurosnippets-hugo-blog/content/posts/game-of-dashboards.md

 +++

+_This is the first part of the dashboard framework comparison.
+The second part is [here](https://neurosnippets.com/posts/game-of-dashboards-2/#post)._

 ## A matter of choice?

 I'm quite a fan of dashboards (you couldn't tell right?).
 I think that they offer an interesting _medium_ with a double potential: useful for actual work, especially quality control and exploratory analyses, but also for presentation purposes - a dashboard can become the actual _final product_ of research.
 It is not surprising then that there are so many choices in terms of dashboard frameworks.
 Are they all inter-changeable though?
 Which one should you pick for _that next thing_?
 There's only one way to answer this question: make the _same_ dashboard using different frameworks.